kort1k/ieee_ml/README.md

 the course email address(though which we reached out to all the attendees).

-4. For attendees who still have setup issues and whose issues were not resolved through Google Groups:
+4. It is important for all the attendees to come prepared with a working installation so that we focus on the programming and the concepts.
+For attendees who still have setup issues and whose issues were not resolved through Google Groups, we will do our best to help.

-For attendees who registered for both days: Limited installation help is available on the first evening of the workshop For attendees who registered for 2nd day: Very limited installation help is available on the second evening of the workshop

-5. It is important for all the attendees to come prepared with a working installation so that we focus on the programming and the concepts.
+For attendees who registered for both days: Limited installation help is available on the first evening of the workshop For attendees who registered for 2nd day: Very limited installation help is available on the second evening of the workshop It is very difficult to handle the installation issue if all 125+ attendees simply show up to the workshop without any installation preparation on thier side.
+So please do your part and try to get the installation done before coming to the workshop.
+This way, we can really focus on helping the people who may have real and hard problem in getting their installation right.

+Thank you again for your understanding, we look forward to provide you a great learning experience.
+IEEE ML workshop team.